reroushdy/reroushdy/README.md

 - 🌱 I’m currently learning how to use visual studio code, Robot Framework and Playwright for automation testing, mySQL for data analysis, and Tableau for data visualization.

-#  ✨My objective is to combine my technical and design skills to make a valuable contribution to a workforce that could used a little pizazz.✨
+#  ✨My objective is to combine my technical and design skills to make a valuable contribution to a workforce that could possibly benefit from a little pizazz.✨

 - 💞️ I’m looking to collaborate on ways to improve automation testing and data queries to increase the presence of a variable or concpt that might help solve a defined problem - your time and consideration is most appreciated.